duthied/latte-blogger/README.md

 ## Backend

-run `uvicorn app.main:app` from _this_ the root directory to fire up the API
+run `uvicorn backend.backend.main:app` from _this_ the root directory to fire up the API